-YouTube’s A.I. was not neutral in the US presidential election
+YouTube’s A.I. was divisive in the US presidential election

 We propose two transparency metrics to elucidate the impact of A.I. on the propagation of political opinions and fake news.

 Following the recommendations

 To measure which candidate was recommended the most by YouTube’s A.I. during the US presidential election, we used the following methodology: We wrote a program that searched for Trump and Clinton, saved the N first search results, and followed the N top recommendations, N times.
 For N=5, this yielded to a total of 842 unique videos when searching for “Trump” and 796 unique videos when searching for “Clinton.”
 It was run on the eve of the presidential election.
 The code is available here.